TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 }
 ```

-Advantage of these approach is **they're cannot be simpler and they're ready to be used**.
+The advantage of these approaches is **they're cannot be simpler and they're ready to be used**.
 I bet everyone can use `echo 'DONE';`:

 <img src="/assets/images/posts/2018/console-output/plain.png">

 The second approach is not as easy, but if you're in a Symfony Command class using PHPStorm all you have to do is hit `Ctrl + Space` on an `$output` variable.
 And in their time they were good enough.

-But we want more than a plain text. **If websites can have CSS, colors and pictures, why not the CLI output?**
+But we want more than a plain text. **If websites can have CSS, colors, and pictures, why not the CLI output?**

 <img src="/assets/images/posts/2018/console-output/console.png">

 But it's not about colors, **it's about UX**. <em class="text-white bg-success p-2">Green</em> and <em class="text-white bg-danger p-2">red</em> lines instead of white on black spaghetti like on the first image.

 <img src="/assets/images/posts/2018/console-output/tracy.png">